jrnl-org/jrnl/README.md

 The configuration file is a simple JSON file with the following options.

-- `journals`: path to  your journal files
+- `journals`: paths to your journal files
 - `editor`: if set, executes this command to launch an external editor for writing your entries, e.g. `vim` or `subl -w` (note the `-w` flag to make sure _jrnl_ waits for Sublime Text to close the file before writing into the journal).
 - `encrypt`: if `true`, encrypts your journal using AES.
 - `password`: you may store the password you used to encrypt your journal in plaintext here.
 This is useful if your journal file lives in an unsecure space (ie. your Dropbox), but the config file itself is more or less safe.